jstockwin/py-pdf-parser/docs/source/examples/more_tables.rst

 The final table goes over the page break.
 This is not a problem, simply pass the elements within the table and the result should be correct.

-If you had e.g. a footer that broke the table in two, simply ensure these elements are not included in the element list you pass to extract_table, and again it should still work.
+If you had e.g. a footer that broke the table in two, simply ensure these elements are not included in the element list you pass to :meth:`~py_pdf_parser.tables.extract_table`, and again it should still work.

 .. code-block:: python